MonicaMuller/linux_making_files_and_folders_exercise/README.md

 <img src="https://i.imgur.com/XDabC2M.png" height="100%" width="100%"/>
 </p>

-I then used `ls` to confirm that the files and directories I created matched the expected folder structure, including `ls` with relative paths to check the contents of the `public` and `src` subdirectories from the parent `my-app` directory
+I then used `ls` to confirm that the files and directories I created matched the expected folder structure, including `ls` with relative paths to check the contents of the `public` and `src` subdirectories from the parent `my-app` directory.

 <br />
 <br />